 In females, the blood lost during menstruation each month is one of the major causes of iron deficiency.
 In fact, women can lose as much as 30 to 50 percent of iron during menstruation.
-It is because of this that the females also lose the iron-rich haemoglobin every month.
-Each time women menstruate, they lose approximately 10 to 35 millilitres of their blood.
+It is because of this that the females also lose the iron-rich hemoglobin every month.
+Each time women menstruate, they lose approximately 10 to 35 milliliters of their blood.

 This means that the women runners who menstruate on a regular basis can lose approximately 10 to 45 mg iron during their period which is surprisingly equal to the optimal iron absorption of three days.
 Therefore, if this loss isn’t supplemented with enough iron-rich food and vitamins, your iron level might deplete.

 At times when the red blood cells are really fragile and do not have the capability to withstand the circulatory system’s routine stress, they would end up rupturing prematurely.
 This can lead to hemolytic anemia and might either be present in an individual since birth or may develop later.
 When it comes to anemia and running, at times there might not be any known cause.